joedietrich-dev/wisealbum-backend/README.md

-# README
+# WiseAlbum API

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:

-- Ruby version
+This serves as the API layer for WiseAlbum, a multi-tenant media sharing application.

+This application runs on Ruby 3.1.1, and as configured, a PostgreSQL database

 - System dependencies